 A key part of making sure you have a safe and fun break is keeping your travel money safe.
 A good trip can soon turn sour if you are the victim of theft, or lose your travel money.

-Whether you’re heading to the Eurozone or bound for the States, here are a few tips to steer you in the right direction on travel money security.
+Whether you’re heading to the Eurozone or bound for the States, here are our top 5 tips to steer you in the right direction on travel money security.

 Make sure to also check out the Foreign & Commonwealth Office’s Travel Aware site for further advice before you travel.